A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Numerical examples

 \subsection{Tube}

-Mayer \cite{Soni1997TwosidedMF} showed that the one-sided Mullins-Sekerka flow, that is the Hele-Shaw flow, does not necessarily preserve convexity of an initial curve.
+Mayer \cite{Soni1997TwosidedMF} showed that the one-sided Mullins-Sekerka flow (Hele-Shaw flow) does not necessarily preserve the convexity of the initial curve.
 This is a unique feature of the Mullins-Sekerka flow.
-This fact was also numerically observed by Bates et al \cite{Bates1995ANS} provided that an initial curve is a tube which has two circular end caps even in the 2-phase Mullins-Sekerka flow.
-We shall confirm that our scheme yields a same result as well.
+This fact was also numerically observed by Bates et al. \cite{Bates1995ANS} provided that an initial curve is a tube with two circular end caps, even in the 2-phase Mullins-Sekerka flow.
+We shall confirm that our scheme yields the same result as well.
 We set $N = 50, \Delta t = 0.1N^{-2}$.
-In addition, assume that the length and the thickness of the tube are $8.0$ and $1.0$, respectively.
+In addition, assume that the length and thickness of the tube are $8.0$ and $1.0$, respectively.